LAION-AI/public-domain-images/README.md

 ## Licenses

-> ✅ Completely open to research and academia (CC-4)
+> ✅ Completely open for research and private companies (CC-4)

 > ⚡️ Only for academic research